View all posts filed under 'Liturgy'

 I’ve always considered sacred music, well, you know, sacred.
 So imagine my surprise to hear the strains of Ginny Owens’ hauntingly beautiful rendition of that hymn intermeshed with the trailer for the latest installment of the Saw series, Saw V.

 We were waiting for the new X Files movie to start Friday night, and the misdirection totally threw me.
-I was thinking, hey this looks and sounds interesting.
-That is, until you get closer up and the dude in the glass helmet-trap starts screaming his head off (so to speak).
+I was thinking, hey this looks and sounds interesting.… Read the rest

 The Old Shoes Never Fit So Fine